 Simpson-Golabi-Behmel syndrome is a condition that affects many parts of the body and occurs primarily in males.
 This condition is classified as an overgrowth syndrome, which means that affected infants are considerably larger than normal at birth (macrosomia) and continue to grow and gain weight at an unusual rate.
 The other signs and symptoms of Simpson-Golabi-Behmel syndrome vary widely.
-The most severe cases are life-threatening before birth or in infancy, whereas people with milder cases often live into adulthood.
+People with mild cases often live into adulthood.

 People with Simpson-Golabi-Behmel syndrome have distinctive facial features including widely spaced eyes (ocular hypertelorism), an unusually large mouth (macrostomia), a large tongue (macroglossia) that may have a deep groove or furrow down the middle, a broad nose with an upturned tip, and abnormalities affecting the roof of the mouth (the palate).
 The facial features are often described as "coarse" in older children and adults with this condition.

 Other features of Simpson-Golabi-Behmel syndrome involve the chest and abdomen.
 Affected infants may be born with one or more extra nipples, an abnormal opening in the muscle covering the abdomen (diastasis recti), a soft out-pouching around the belly-button (an umbilical hernia), or a hole in the diaphragm (a diaphragmatic hernia) that allows the stomach and intestines to move into the chest and crowd the developing heart and lungs.